Hoyasumii/avengers-endgame/README.md

 THOR (2012): To lunch and then Asgard.
 I'm sorry, you are?

 TONY STARK (2012): Alexander Pierce.
-He's the man, one of the folks behind Nick Fur
+He's the man, one of the folks behind Nick Fury